mcp-fe/mcp-fe/libs/mcp-worker/docs/structured-output.md

 ## Overview

-The MCP Worker library now supports **structured output** through the `outputSchema` parameter.
-This allows tools to return structured data that AI models can directly understand and manipulate, rather than serialized text strings.
+The MCP Worker library supports **structured output** through the `outputSchema` parameter.
+According to MCP specification, tools with `outputSchema` return **both text and structured versions** of the data, allowing AI models to work with parsed objects directly.

 ## Key Benefits

-- ✅ **Better AI Understanding**: AI models can directly parse and work with structured data
+- ✅ **Better AI Understanding**: AI models receive parsed JSON objects in `structuredContent`
-- ✅ **Type Safety**: Define clear schemas for tool outputs
+- ✅ **Type Safety**: Define clear schemas for tool outputs using Zod or JSON Schema
-- ✅ **Backward Compatible**: Legacy tools without `outputSchema` continue to work as before
+- ✅ **Backward Compatible**: Legacy tools without `outputSchema` continue to work
 - ✅ **Flexible**: Supports simple and complex nested data structures
+- ✅ **MCP Compliant**: Follows official MCP specification format

-## How It Works
+## How It Works (MCP Specification)

 ### Without outputSchema (Legacy Behavior)

-When `outputSchema` is not defined, the tool output is serialized to text:
+When `outputSchema` is not defined, the tool returns only text content:

 ```typescript
 useMCPTool({